 “The school of Behavioral Sciences and Psychology provides the opportunity for students to broaden their horizons and their in-depth understanding of Israeli society.
 By offering a unique blend of the Social Sciences, we create a special learning experience.
 All graduate programs offer hands-on experience as well as theoretical understanding of people and how they think and function, alone and in groups and organizations.”

 – Dean Prof. Tamar Almor

 Our mission is to create an intimate and supportive learning environment to help students realize their full academic potential.
-We provide an academic nourishing environment for students from diverse backgrounds, by creating a tolerant, student-centered, and empowering learning culture.
+We provide a nourishing academic environment for students from diverse backgrounds by creating a tolerant, student-centered, and empowered learning culture.
 Our role is to enable students to become professionals and scholars in the various fields of the Social Sciences and provide them with the intellectual, professional, and emotional capacities to lead a meaningful life in their chosen path.